mattvenn/earth-to-mars/docs/missions.md

 mission.saveData(sample)  # save the sample
 ~~~

+If you test this program on your robot while it's plugged in, you will get the
+'no location yet' exception.
+This is because the robot can only find its
+location when it's on the Mars Yard.

 To read the data afterwards you can open the `mission.txt` file by using the
 file manager and double clicking the file.
 The data is stored separated by